 World Vision is responding to the Syrian refugee crisis by providing aid to children and families in Syria, Lebanon, and Jordan, as well as Iraq, which has also suffered from conflict and humanitarian crises.
-Since the Syria civil war began, we have helped more than 2 million people in the region - of those 1.3 million were children.
+Since the Syria civil war began, we have helped more than two million people in the region - of those 1.3 million were children.

 : Healthcare, hygiene support, water and sanitation, shelter repair kits, psychosocial support to women and children, and winterization supplies

 Personal and household supplies, clean water and sanitation, education and recreation, Child-Friendly Spaces and child protection training for adults, winter kits, and psychosocial support to women and children

 Food aid, health services, water and sanitation, baby kits, and winter supplies such as stoves; for children: education, recreation, and programs in life skills, peacebuilding, and resilience

 Contributors: Brian Jonson and Patricia Mouamar, World Vision staff in Lebanon and Jordan; Chris Huber, Kathryn Reid and Denise C. Koenig, World Vision U.S.; Alicia Dubay, World Vision Canada.